-The good news is that there are a few different ways to determine which chest exercises are the best at stimulating and growing our chests, all of which dovetail together beautifully:
+The good news is that there are a few different ways to determine which exercises are the best at stimulating and growing our chests, all of which dovetail together beautifully:

-- Muscle physiology research, which focuses on the principles of muscle growth.
-For example, Dr Brad Schoenfeld’s research has shown that lifting heavy weights through a wide range of motion (mechanical tension) is the factor that produces the most muscle growth, so we would expect that heavy compound exercises like the barbell bench press would stimulate the most overall chest growth.
+- Mechanistic research, which focuses on the principles of muscle growth.
+For example, Dr Brad Schoenfeld’s research has shown that lifting heavy weights through a large range of motion (mechanical tension) is the main driver of muscle growth.
+Using that principle, we can assume that heavy compound lifts like the barbell bench press would stimulate the most overall chest growth.

 - Electromyography (EMG) research, where people do exercises while covered in electrodes to see which muscle fibres are activated during which lifts (study).
-For example, while the barbell bench press is indeed the best overall chest exercise, Dr Bret Contreras found that the best exercise for the upper chest was the incline dumbbell bench press, as it was better able to activate muscle fibres in the upper chest.
+For example, while the barbell bench press is indeed the best overall chest exercise, Bret Contreras, PhD, found that the best exercise for the upper chest was the incline dumbbell bench press, as it was better able to activate muscle fibres in the upper chest.
 However, EMG research is controversial and riddled with limitations (which we’ll cover in a second).

 - Muscle hypertrophy research, the main problem with EMG research is that just because a muscle has a higher degree of activation doesn’t tell us how much actual muscle growth is being stimulated.
 Thus, the gold standard of research is done by actually measuring muscle growth.
-Researchers have people do various chest workouts for a period of time and then their chest growth is measured against a control group.
-For example, the research of Jose Antonio, Ph.D., found that combining various exercises together improves muscle shape and size when compared with doing just more sets of the same exercise.
+Researchers have people do various chest exercises for a period of time and then compare their chest growth against a control group.
+For example, the research of Jose Antonio, PhD, found that combining various exercises together improves muscle shape and size when compared with doing just more sets of the same exercise.

-So although there are problems with relying on just one type of research, with these three streams of research working together, we know which chest exercises are the best overall, which are the best for the different parts of your chest, and how to combine them together to build a full, strong chest.
+So although there are problems with relying on just one type of research, with these three streams of research working together, we know which chest exercises are the best overall, why they’re the best, which exercises are best for our lower and upper pecs, and how to combine them together to build a full chest.

 The Barbell Bench Press